yfirdaws/Pets-Supply-Store-Analysis/README.md

 # Pet-Supply-Store-Analysis
 This repository contains a project completed for the DataCamp Data Analyst Certification Exam using Python.
 The project includes tasks such as data extraction, joining, aggregation, cleaning, and preparation for analysis, data quality assessment and validation, calculation of metrics, and creation of data visualizations to showcase relationships between features.
 Additionally, statistical concepts relevant to hypothesis testing and experimentation are also covered.
 The deliverable of the project is a report on the workspace.

+You can view my Report in the workspace folder.
+It's  placed in notebook.ipynb.
+I f you are interested in the python codes  used, view the the pet supplies. pynb.
+Other files in this repository includes ocument used to carry out the project if you wish to try this out own your own, and the csv files.